gochain/chainload/README.md

 ```
 chainload version
-> chainload version: 0.0.1
+> chainload version: 0.0.18

 ```

 ## How it works

 Accounts are managed locally under `keystore/`.
-Seeder accounts must be pre-existing.
-One seeder is started per url, to continually re-claim funds from other accounts, and to seed funds to senders.
-Senders may reuse pre-existing accounts or create new ones.
-Senders continually send txs to a set of receivers, while periodically cycling out the sender and receiver addresses.
+Pre-existing accounts are reused and new onces created as necessary.
+One seeder goroutine is started per url to seed funds to senders, and to continually re-claim funds from other accounts.
+Senders goroutines continually send txs to a set of receivers, while periodically cycling out the sender and receiver addresses.
 The `gas` and `amount` of each transaction varies randomly from the suggested approximate values.

 ## Problems